 · Can take longer to dry clothes than standard dryers

-· May have higher energy use over time, costing you more money
+· May have higher energy use over time, costing more money

-· Often don’t need to be vented to the outside
+· Usually doesn’t need to be vented to the outside

-· Are gentle on fabrics and are more energy efficient
+· Gentle on fabrics and more energy efficient

 · Quicker than standard dryers

-· Your laundry won’t get filled with steam and moisture due to heat pump technology
+· Laundry won’t get filled with steam and moisture

 |· Significantly higher purchase price